 Major.
-A minimum of 36 upper division units to include Criminal Justice 300, 301, 302, 303, 540, and one criminal justice practicum course selected from Criminal Justice 430 (Offered only in Extension), 497, 498, 543, 550; International Security and Conflict Resolution 450.
+A minimum of 36 upper division units to include Criminal Justice 300, 301, 302, 303, 540, and one criminal justice practicum course selected from Criminal Justice 430 (Offered only in the College of Extended Studies), 497, 498, 543, 550; International Security and Conflict Resolution 450.
 Additionally, students must complete two upper division three-unit elective courses in public administration.
 Students must complete 12 additional upper division units in accordance with the major academic plan, to include a minimum of six units of criminal justice electives.